FarisMarouane/next-js-blog/data/about_me.en.md

 # Marouane Faris - React JS Expert

-Hello There, my name is Marouane and I am a Fullstack JS developer and **React JS** expert with 5 years of experience in web developement.
+Hello There, my name is Marouane and I am a Fullstack JS developer and **React JS** expert with over 6 years of experience in web developement.

 Above everything else, I like tackling challenging technical problems using my coding abilites.